COSC381-2023Winter/github-flow-demo/README.md

 `git cherry-pick <commit>` Given one or more existing commits, apply the change each one introduces, recording a new commit for each. 🛩️

-'git clean <option>' This command is used to clean the untracked files in a repository
+`git clean <option>` This command is used to clean the untracked files in a repository

 ## Empty Change
-`